 The name of the week, Monday is named after him.

 Thoughts on Máni

 Many Anglo-Saxon lunaria survive – texts which predict all manner of phenomena, from weather to human fate based on movements of the moon.
 Astronomy/astrology (they were not separate to earlier peoples) were significant for the ancient English and Germanic peoples, whose calendars were lunar.
 The Lunula, a stylized crescent jewelry motif, has also survived through many Norse and Slavic cultures as a symbol of the moon.

 Signs and Symbols

-The moon, silver, astrology, and crescent shapes.
+The moon, silver, astronomy/astrology, and crescent shapes.
+The lunula.
 Herbalism, time, clocks, magic, and stone circles.
-Monday, calendars, tides, the night, and flowing motifs.
+Monday, calendars, tides, the night.